Bisque-IO/bop/crates/raft/src/multi/STORAGE.md

 ### Limitations / trade-offs
 ### Limitations / trade-offs

-- **Blocking std I/O on read/recovery**: chosen for correctness and portability vs. direct-I/O alignment constraints.
+- **Async I/O with three-tier fallback on read/recovery**: Uses `maniac::fs::File::read_exact_at()` (async direct I/O) as primary path, with fallbacks for unaligned access and thread-pool blocking I/O when needed.
+This provides portability while maintaining async semantics.
 - **LogIndex free-list**: slots are reused; the side `locations` vector can grow until reused.
 - **Truncate backward-compatibility**: older logs may have `Truncate` records with just an index (u64).
 Recovery attempts to handle both formats.
 - **Concurrent group initialization**: best-effort double-check; concurrent `get_or_create_group` can do duplicate recovery work, but only one result is stored in `GroupIndex`.